dcernach/hl2mt-next/README.rst

 into a directory. ``hl2mt`` then opens the files, parses the data, pulls out the creatures and associates a portrait and token image to them.
 It then saves the creature into a Maptool token.
 To do this ``hl2mt`` needs 4 directories:

-- Input Dir: Where the Hero Lab XML, por or stock files are
+- Input Directory: Where the Hero Lab save files are
-- POG Dir: Where ``hl2mt`` will search for token images for each creature
+- POG Directory: Where ``hl2mt`` will search for token images for each creature
-- Portrait Dir: Where ``hl2mt`` will search for portrait images for each creature
+- Portrait Directory: Where ``hl2mt`` will search for portrait images for each creature
-- Token Dir: Where ``hl2mt`` will save the tokens
+- Output Directory: Where ``hl2mt`` will save the tokens

 The filename on the Hero Lab file doesn't matter.
 It's the creature names that ``hl2mt`` works with.
 If you have an orcs.por file with an Orc, Orc Champion and Chief Orc ``hl2mt`` will individually create "Orc", "Orc Champion" and "Chief Orc" tokens